KQM-git/TCL/docs/combat-mechanics/poise.md

 #### Different attacks/skills have different poise damage.

-> Zhongli's elemental Skill does more poise damage than his N1.
+> Zhongli's Elemental Skill does more poise damage than his N1.

 #### Poise damage can change depending on the character's status.